ialbert/plac/doc/plac_core.rst

    :literal:

-Here the arguments of the ``main`` function have been annotated with strings which are intented to be used in the help message:
+Here the arguments of the ``main`` function have been annotated with strings which are intended to be used in the help message:

 .. include:: example7_.help
    :literal: